tembo-io/website/src/content/docs/getting-started/postgres_guides/how-to-load-census-data-with-ogr2ogr.md

 ### Example Scripts

-PostGIS offers functionality to generate scripts for loading census data.
+PostGIS internals allow users to generate scripts for loading census data.

-The `nation_script_load.sh` file is essential to run first, and basically includes a relatively small amount of data of the different states and counties.

-The `multistate_load.sh` file, however, has been updated to handle loading data from multiple states in one command.
+We've adapted these to allow for single-state, multi-state, and all state loading capabilities.

+Importantly, the `nation_script_load.sh` file must be run first.
+Once run, it no longer needs to be run again.
+Meaning, if your goal is to load census data from a single state, then later for multiple states, you can skip the `nation_script_load.sh` file for the second load of multiple states.

+The `multistate_load.sh` file, however, needs to be run every time you would like to load state-specific data.

 <details>
 <summary><strong>nation_script_load.sh</strong></summary>